Q What is onion downy mildew?

 Neck rot of stored bulbs differs from downy mildew; bulbs affected by the former will have softness around the necks, black sclerotia (fungus) and dry mould associated with the rotting areas.

-Q When should I expect downy mildew?
+Q When should I expect onion downy mildew?

 A It needs wet weather to moisten foliage for two to four hours and temperatures of 10-12°C for the spores to 'germinate' and infect plants.
 Overwintered plants are most at risk from early attacks.

-Q What can I do about it?
+Q What can I do about onion downy mildew?